BrianSigafoos/hugo_site/content/2022-11-22-karpathy-ml.md

 ---
 date: 2022-11-23T12:42:54-05:00
-slug: karpathy-ml-lectures
+slug: ml-neural-nets-karpathy
-title: Learning ML with Andrej Karpathy
+title: Learning ML neural nets with Andrej Karpathy
-summary: "Notes from following Karpathy's videos: Neural Networks: Zero to Hero"
+summary: "Notes from following Karpathy's machine learning videos: Neural Networks: Zero to Hero"
 collection_swe_toolbox: true
 ---

 ## Intro

-These are my notes while learning foundational Machine Learning (ML) from Andrej Karpathy.
+These are my ongoing notes from learning foundational Machine Learning (ML) concepts, as taught by Andrej Karpathy.
 Andrej is the former Director of AI at Tesla, and an excellent teacher.
-He  demystifies complex ML topics like gradient descent through simple examples that you can easily recreate locally.
+He demystifies complex ML topics like through simple examples that you can (and should) easily recreate locally.

 YouTube playlist: [Neural Networks: Zero to Hero](https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ)